manvi294/prac-ml/README.md

     ' Set the initial destination row
     destinationRow = 2

+    ' Check if Us lead and India lead columns have any values If Application.WorksheetFunction.CountA(usLeadColumn.Offset(1)) = 0 Or Application.WorksheetFunction.CountA(indiaLeadColumn.Offset(1)) = 0 Then
+        MsgBox "No data found in Us lead or India lead column!", vbExclamation Exit Sub
+    End If

     ' Loop through each unique combination of Us lead and India lead On Error Resume Next
     For Each usLeadCell In usLeadColumn.Offset(1).SpecialCells(xlCellTypeConstants)